springmeyer/mapnik-on-lambda/README.md

 # Rendering with node-mapnik on AWS

-The repo provides an example of [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-spec) rendering with node-mapnik on AWS.
+The repo provides an example of rendering with node-mapnik on AWS lambda using [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-spec) functionality.

-- The rendering is done on [AWS Lambda](https://aws.amazon.com/lambda/), using [node-mapnik](https://github.com/mapnik/node-mapnik) installed via [container image support](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/).
+The rendering is done on [AWS Lambda](https://aws.amazon.com/lambda/), using [node-mapnik](https://github.com/mapnik/node-mapnik) installed via [container image support](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/).

-- The data is stored in [AWS RDS](https://aws.amazon.com/rds/), specifically using the `aurora-postgresql` engine.
-- The example leverages the [AWS CLI v2](https://aws.amazon.com/cli/)
+Overall this is possible because node-mapnik, despite being a C++ application, is distributed as a binary module that works across a wide range of linux distributions (including Amazon Linux 2).
+Additionally node-mapnik supports both creating Vector tiles and rendering images from Vector Tile sources.
+The example code included here creates vector tiles since that is most simple.
+But it could easily be modified to render vector tile sources into images using methods similar to https://github.com/mapbox/tilelive-vector.

 The specific versions used are: